-The preservation of the blocks colours is remarkable as is the bottom corner of the queens gown which flows over the damage at the bottom corner of the block, and the king's ribbons which end thoughtfully at the blocks boarders?
+The preservation of the blocks colors is remarkable as is the bottom corner of the queen's gown which flows over the damage at the bottom corner of the block, and the king's ribbons which end thoughtfully at the blocks borders?
 The carving has clearly gone on to an already damaged block which may have had an earlier purpose.

-Cyril Aldred in his 1973 book Akhenaten and Nefertiti also says of the block that the "back has been worked smooth; a channel with shallow slots at intervals has been cut along the left hand edge."
-Some believe the scene was meant to be inserted with mud into a home shrine, but if this were so the worked back and the channel would be unseen and pointless waste of energy.
+Cyril Aldred in his 1973 book Akhenaten and Nefertiti also says of the block that the "back has been worked smooth; a channel with shallow slots at intervals has been cut along the left-hand edge."
+Some believe the scene was meant to be inserted with mud into a home shrine, but if this were so the worked back and the channel would be unseen to the viewer and pointless waste of energy.

-More than 3000 years of wear has been kind to this piece as it is one of the best preserved examples of the period.
-Of the paint condition it must be noted that the wear to it seems selective including under the king's chin, but not including the kings chin.
-The loss of color to the queens crown appears to be the result of careful sanding which has left horizontal scratches exclusively on the blue crown but not on the area surrounding the crown.
+More than 3000 years of wear has been kind to this piece as it is one of the best-preserved examples of the period.
+Of the paint condition, it must be noted that the wear to it seems selective including under the king's chin, but not including the king's chin.
+The loss of color to the queen's crown appears to be the result of careful sanding which has left horizontal scratches exclusively on the blue crown but not the area surrounding the crown.